-- a. it has only communicated or caused to be communicated and will only communicate or cause to be communicated an invitation or inducement to engage in investment activity (within the meaning of Section 21 of the Financial Services and Markets Act 2000 ("FSMA") received by it in connection with the issue or sale of the shares of our common stock in circumstances in which Section 21(1) of the FSMA does not apply to us); and - b. it has complied and will comply with all applicable provisions of the FSMA with respect to anything done by it in relation to the shares of our common stock in, from or otherwise involving the United Kingdom.
+- a. it has only communicated or caused to be communicated and will only communicate or cause to be communicated an invitation or inducement to engage in investment activity (within the meaning of Section 21 of the Financial Services and Markets Act 2000 ("FSMA") received by it in connection with the issue or sale of the shares of our common stock in circumstances in which Section 21(1) of the FSMA does not apply to us); and - it has complied and will comply with all applicable provisions of the FSMA with respect to anything done by it in relation to the shares of our common stock in, from or otherwise involving the United Kingdom.

-The shares shall not be sold in the United Kingdom except to exempt persons under the Financial Services and Markets Act (Financial Promotion) Order 2005 (the "FPO"): (1) persons who are investment professionals (with professional experience in matters relating to investments), and as defined in Article 19(5) of the FPO; (2) persons who are certified high net worth individuals (having signed a statement declaring themselves a certified high net worth individual within 12 months of the date of this communication), and as defined in Article 48(2) of the FPO; (3) persons who are high net worth companies, unincorporated associations, etc., as defined in Article 49(2)(a) to (d) of the FPO; (4) persons who are certified sophisticated investors (having signed a declaration in support of their status as a certified sophisticated investor within 12 months of the date of this communication), and as defined in Article 50(1) of the FPO; (5) persons who are self-certified sophisticated investors (having signed a statement declaring themselves a self-certified sophisticated investor within 12 months of the date of this communication), and as defined in Article 50(1) of the FPO; (5) persons who are self-certified sophisticated investors (having signed a statement declaring themselves a self-certified sophisticated investor within 12 months of the date of this communication), and as defined in Article 50a(1) of the FPO; or (6) persons to whom this prospectus may otherwise lawfully be communicated in the United Kingdom.
-This communication is directed only at those persons who fall under one or more of the above stated provisions should not rely on or act upon this communication.
+The shares shall not be sold in the United Kingdom except to exempt persons under the Financial Services and Markets Act (Financial Promotion) Order 2005 (the "FPO"): (1) persons who are investment professionals (with professional experience in matters relating to investments), and as defined in Article 19(5) of the FPO; (2) persons who are certified high net worth individuals (having signed a statement declaring themselves a certified high net worth individual within 12 months of the date of this communication), and as defined in Article 48(2) of the FPO; (3) persons who are high net worth companies, unincorporated associations, etc., as defined in Article 49(2)(a) to (d) of the FPO; (4) persons who are certified sophisticated investors (having a current certificate signed by an authorised person declaring them to be sufficiently knowledgeable to understand the risks associated with the shares, and have signed a declaration in support of their status as a certified sophisticated investor within 12 months of the date of this communication), and as defined in Article 50(1) of the FPO; (5) persons who are self-certified sophisticated investors (having signed a statement declaring themselves a self-certified sophisticated investor within 12 months of the date of this communication), and as defined in Article 50a(1) of the FPO; or (6) persons to whom this prospectus may otherwise lawfully be communicated in the United Kingdom.
+This communication is directed only at those persons who fall under one or more of the above stated provisions.
+Those who do not fall under one or more of the above stated provisions should not rely on or act upon this communication.
 Any person in doubt about the investment or this communication should consult an authorised person specialising in advising on investments of the kind in question.